 Coping with the death of a loved one is one of the most difficult experiences imaginable.
 The pain and grief are often overwhelming, and with the addition of the knowledge that your loved one would still be alive if it weren’t for the negligence of another, it makes the situation even more difficult.
-No amount of money will bring back the one you love, but those who are liable for his or her death can be held accountable.
+No amount of money will bring back the one you love, but those who are liable can be held accountable.

 If your loved one died because of negligence, you may be entitled to compensation.
 In Florida, you must file a wrongful death claim within two years of your loved one’s death, so it’s important to contact an experienced Doral wrongful death attorney as soon as possible.
-Call (305) 930-7688 to discuss your case with one of the skilled and compassionate lawyers at Sibley Dolman’s Doral office.
+Call (305) 930-7688 to discuss your case with one of the skilled and compassionate lawyers at Dolman Law Group’s Doral office.

 What Is Wrongful Death?

 Florida law (Statute § 768.19) describes a wrongful death as the death of a person that “is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person, including those occurring on navigable waters.”

 The deceased must have been able to file a personal injury suit in which he or she most likely would have been awarded damages if he or she lived.
 Florida law clearly defines who may file a wrongful death claim:

 - Surviving immediate family members including spouse, children, or parents

 - An adopted child or blood relative that was dependent on the deceased